Cody Simpson: 2022 Australian Short Course Championships

-At the Australian Short Course Swimming Championships held in Sydney, New South Wales in August 2022, Simpson entered five events.
+At the Australian Short Course Swimming Championships held in Sydney, New South Wales in August 2022, Cody Simpson entered five events.
 In the 50 metre butterfly, he swam a 23.13 in the preliminary heats to qualify third and make it through to the final where he placed fourth with a time of 23.06.
 In the 100 metre freestyle, Simpson swam a time of 47.89 in the preliminary heats, but failed to advance into the final after placing 12th.
 Simpson qualified third in the 100 metre butterfly preliminary heats with a time of 51.15, making it through to the final where he finished fourth in a time of 50.46.
-In the 50 metre freestyle, Simpson qualified eighth in the preliminary heats with a time of 21.88 to advanced through to the finals where he swam a 21.67 to finish in seventh place.
-Simpson also competed in the 100 metre individual medley, qualifying third in the preliminary heats with a time of 53.56.
+In the 50 metre freestyle, Cody Simpson qualified eighth in the preliminary heats with a time of 21.88 to advanced through to the finals where he swam a 21.67 to finish in seventh place.
+Cody Simpson also competed in the 100 metre individual medley, qualifying third in the preliminary heats with a time of 53.56.
 In the finals, he swam a 52.67 to finish second behind American Grant House, however as the first Australian to finish, Simpson earned himself a gold medal.

 Other works

-In 2012, Simpson was a brand ambassador of Build-A-Bear Workshop.
+In 2012, Cody Simpson was a brand ambassador of Build-A-Bear Workshop.
 A year later, he became a brand ambassador for Teen Cancer America.
 In June 2017, he was named the first United Nations Development Programme advocate for oceans.
 In the month of August, he was named one of Bonds brand ambassador for Home Grown campaign.
 He also featured in Stellar.
 He is signed with IMG Models.
-In February 2020, Simpson appeared in Australia's new Bonds "WeGotsYou" campaign.
+In February 2020, Cody Simpson appeared in Australia's new Bonds "WeGotsYou" campaign.
 He released a book of poetry titled, Prince Neptune in April 2020.
-In August 2020, Simpson signed with talent agency ICM Partners.
+In August 2020, Cody Simpson signed with talent agency ICM Partners.
 In 2021, he teamed up with Myer for their spring fashion ad campaign, and in May 2022, he was named the face of their High Winter campaign.
 In July, he signed a multi-year sponsorship deal with the Australian swimwear brand, Speedo.
-Simpson founded his own sustainable clothing line, Prince Neptune: The Label, which launched online in August.
+Cody Simpson founded his own sustainable clothing line, Prince Neptune: The Label, which launched online in August 2022.
+In 2024, He launched his own energy nutrition drink line called Dr.Hydrate.